TeamHG-Memex/html-text/README.rst

 Text extracted with ``html_text`` does not contain inline styles, javascript, comments and other text that is not normally visible to the users.
-It normalizes whitespace, but is also smarter than ``.xpath('normalize-space())``, adding spaces around inline elements too
-(which are often used as block elements in html markup), and tries to avoid adding extra spaces for punctuation.
+It normalizes whitespace, but is also smarter than ``.xpath('normalize-space())``, adding spaces around inline elements (which are often used as block elements in html markup), tries to avoid adding extra spaces for punctuation and can add newlines so that the output text looks like how it is rendered in browsers.

 Apart from just getting text from the page (e.g. for display or search), one intended usage of this library is for machine learning (feature extraction).